dadrian/dadrian.io/content/blog/posts/startup-math.md

 The market is in a “downturn”, and this is percolating into the venture-backed startup ecosystem.
 The broad consensus is that the top end of startup valuations are coming back to reality.
 But what does this mean?
 What makes a valuation out of this world?
-And how does this affect employees?
+And how does this affect employees[^1]?

 Startup valuations are determined by the amount of money a company raises in exchange for a percentage of ownership.
-Usually[^1], this is a 20% stake, meaning that a company that raises a $15M Series A is usually valued at $15M / 0.2 =
+Usually[^2], this is a 20% stake, meaning that a company that raises a $15M Series A is usually valued at $15M / 0.2 =
 $75M.
-The Seed round is the first round a company raises[^2], followed by the Series A, then Series B, and so on.
-If a company successfully IPOs, it will usually raise at least through a Series D first[^3].
+The Seed round is the first round a company raises[^3], followed by the Series A, then Series B, and so on.
+If a company successfully IPOs, it will usually raise at least through a Series D first[^4].

 The general rule of thumb for valuations of startup software companies is that the valuation _eventually_ (Series C-ish) needs to be around 10x the annual